At university, you can explore your interests, inside and outside of the classroom.

 The Centre for Human Rights (CHR) provides free services to current York students, faculty and staff.
 CHR strives to build a respectful, equitable, diverse and inclusive (REDI) community by advancing, promoting and upholding human rights at York in accordance with provincial human rights legislation and the University’s policies.

 Students with children and families are part of the York community.
 Child care and day care services are provided by the Lee Wiggins Childcare Centre and the York University Co-operative Daycare Centre on the Keele campus.
-Check out how you can apply to reserve a spot for your child.
+Visit these websites to reserve a spot for your child.